But extreme frugality with an emphasis on extreme? Not so much.

 What extreme thriftiness is for me might seem like extreme cheapskate to you or maybe it feels just like mainstream living?

-Whilst writing this post and dredging up memories from my childhood I realised I had quite a few personal stories on living a frugal life.
+Whilst writing this post and dredging up memories from my childhood I realized I had quite a few personal stories on living a frugal life.

-Yet at the time I hadn’t realised my Mother was being super frugal, I just thought she was slightly eccentric.
+Yet at the time I hadn’t realized my Mother was being super frugal, I just thought she was slightly eccentric.

 And that could sum up how others may view you when you are aiming to become very frugal – slightly eccentric.

 Is that a bad thing?
 Is being focused on super frugal living and saving money really eccentric?